zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/expression-language.md

 ## Calling Method and Constructor

-The expression language can call only those methods and constructors that are declared public in the accessible types.
+The expression language can only call those methods and constructors that are declared public in the accessible types.
 This restriction protects the unintended side effects of calling arbitrary methods.

 - The expression language permits only getting the value of any public field, property, or indexer.
 - Overload resolution for methods, constructors, and indexers uses rules like C#.
 - In informal terms, overload resolution will pick the best matching method, constructor, or indexer, or report an ambiguity error if no single best match can be identified.
-- When you want to call a constructor there is no need for the new keyword.
+- When you want to call a constructor, there is no need for the new keyword.

 ```csharp
 using (var context = new EntityContext())